 In this section

-St Jude’s School Fund – Statement of Intent
+St Jude’s School (Voluntary) Fund – Statement of Intent

 Purpose of the School Fund:

-The funds are to be used to benefit the pupils in the school from monies donated, raised or collected.
+The school fund (also known as the voluntary fund) is to be used to benefit the St Jude’s Catholic Primary School pupils using monies that have been donated, raised or collected.

 Intention of the School Fund: